More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 The only catch is, if you still want to go, a total of 16 passengers have to go or they still have to cancel the flight.

 There are hushed mumblings around the bus as everyone weighs their options.
 Shannon and I look at each other and quickly decide we’ll try again tomorrow.
-We still have two more mornings to give this a shot and aren’t ready to admit defeat on seeing the whole mountain range.
+We still have two more mornings to give this a shot and aren’t ready to admit defeat.
+We want to see the whole mountain range if we can.

 Plus, I do the math quickly in my head and realize the odds of 16 people still wanting to go are minimal.
 And we want to get re-booked ASAP so we can get seats on tomorrow’s flight.

-We are the first off the bus and into the office to rebook and are soon followed by most of the other passengers (they did eventually cancel the flight).
+We are the first off the bus and into the office to rebook and are soon followed by most of the other passengers (they do eventually cancel the flight).

 No flight, now what?